CauldronDevelopmentLLC/embedded-v8/gn/docs/reference.md

 ```
   --blame
       Used with any value specified on a config, this will name the config that
       causes that target to get the flag.
-This doesn't currently work for libs,
+This doesn't currently work for libs
-      lib_dirs, frameworks, weak_frameworks and framework_dirs because those are
+      and lib_dirs because those are inherited and are more complicated to
-      inherited and are more complicated to figure out the blame (patches
+      figure out the blame (patches welcome).
-      welcome).
 ```

 #### **Configs**